 Wait, what's a podcast??

 Oh, right.
 Good question.
 So the short version is: a podcast is a bit like a radio show that you download from the internet.
-A lot of podcasters use them purely to entertain people but any business, organization or individual can use a podcast to share information.
-This keeps their fans, customers, members or friends updated on what they’re up to.
+A lot of podcasters use them purely to entertain people but any business, organization, or individual can use a podcast to share information.
+This keeps their fans, customers, members, or friends updated on what they’re up to.
 You can use it to broadcast any message you want into the world.
+Podcasts are an excellent example of independent media.

 Who's responsible for all this?